dericzin/dericzin/README.md

 # Hi 👋

-My name is João Pedro
+My name is Thiago Déric

 I'm a Computer Science Student, that has been studying as a Back-end Developer since 2021.  💻